 7. Ask about accessibility features beforehand

 Some people require accessibility features to enjoy museum tours.
 That not only includes step-free access, print guides, and audio guides but also various language accessibilities.
 All these come together in giving you an unforgettable tour.
-To make sure you won’t encounter any hassle before the trip, you may ask the museum staff before the tour for special accessibility features you may avail or message them beforehand for preparation of such features.
-If you are scheduling for a guided tour, make sure that you’re signing up for the right language of the tour.
+To make sure you won’t encounter any hassle before the trip, you may ask the museum staff before the tour for special accessibility features you may avail of or message them beforehand for the preparation of such features.
+If you are scheduling a guided tour, make sure that you’re signing up for the right language of the tour.
 Some museums offer tours in other languages such as French and German apart from English.
 You wouldn’t want to get lost in translation during the tour!

 8. Observe proper museum etiquette

 Once you arrive at the museum, just like in art museums, proper etiquette is required for any visitor.
 We’re talking about the ground rules that most guides reiterate before the tour begins.
 Don’t touch artefacts, don’t take photos or videos if told not to, etc. These rules vary per museum.
 We know how exciting it can be to see all these horological wonders, but proper decorum must be observed at all times.

 12 Best Watch Museums Around the World for Watch Lovers and Tourists Alike

 There are a lot of watch museums spread all over the world.
 From Japan to the United States, you’ll surely find one that will take you back in time.
 Here are the best watch museums around the world to visit on your next trip.

 1. Patek Philippe Museum (Geneva, Switzerland)